-COM Automation allows other programs to access to Alp 19.2 operations by creating an instance of Alp class "alpauto_19_2.Application" and calling the exported functions of this class.
+COM Automation allows other programs to access Alp by creating an instance of Alp class "alplib.AlpAuto" and calling the exported functions of this class.
 The available COM export functions are listed below.

 Note that function names are case sensitive.